Have you ever wondered what cows eat? Learn about a cow’s ideal, natural diet and how that differs from what they’re fed in factory farms.

 Like dairy cows, beef cows are given some hay and grass.
 It also makes up a smaller percentage than corn, soy, and DDGs.
 In 2019, beef cows consumed 59.7 million tons of alfalfa and hays compared to 107.7 million tons of corn products, 2.5 million tons of soybean products, and 13.9 million tons of DDGs.

-The Problem With Factory Farm Animal Feed: Environmental and Animal Harm
+What's the Problem With Factory Farm Animal Feed?
+Environmental and Animal Harm

 The issue with corn and soybeans doesn’t stop there.
 These human-edible row crops could be fed to humans.
 Rather, they are farmed and produced at behemoth rates.
 Raising billions of land animals in the US each year consumes billions of pounds of human-edible crops and millions of acres of cropland–an inefficient system that puts our environment, wildlife, health, and food security at risk.
 For example, the massive use of pesticides and herbicides in corn production is directly contributing to the loss of biodiversity in the United States.
 In our Collateral Damage report, it was found that in 2018, 171.5 million pounds of glyphosate (a common herbicide) were applied to corn and soy in the US.
 Nearly 100.8 million pounds is allocated to animal feed production.
 Due to the absurd amount of glyphosate use, monarch butterflies are just one species finding their habitats ruined and their population on the path to extinction.